mynt-geromep/react_practice/README.md

 ## Quick Demo
 For a quick preview of the website in "COMPUTER", you can visit this link: <br>
 https://gerome-react-ecommerce.netlify.app/ <br>
-You can also visit the link using a mobile app, but I suggest that you open the link in your "COMPUTER" to write/view user reviews.
+You can also visit the link using your mobile device, but I suggest that you open the link in your "COMPUTER" to write/view user reviews in the JSON server.

 ## Instructions